Joint Dynamic Models and Statistical Inference for Recurrent Competing Risks, Longitudinal Marker, and Health Status: Introduction and Motivation

-We now outline the remainder of this paper.
-Prior to describing formally the joint model in Section \ref{sec: mathform}, we first present in Section \ref{sec: scenarios} some concrete situations in science, medicine, engineering, social, and economic disciplines where the data accrual described above could arise and where the joint model will be relevant.
+We outline the contents of this paper.
+Prior to describing formally the joint model in Section \ref{sec: mathform}, we first present in Section \ref{sec: scenarios} a concrete situation in a medical setting where the data accrual described above could arise and where the joint model will be relevant.
 Section \ref{sec: mathform} formally describes the joint model using counting processes and continuous-time Markov chains (CTMCs), and provide interpretations of model parameters.
 In subsection \ref{subsec: special case} we discuss in some detail a special case of this joint model obtained using independent Poisson processes and homogeneous CTMCs.
-Section \ref{sec: estimation} deals with the estimation of the parameters.
-In subsection \ref{subsec: estimation - parametric} we demonstrate the estimation of the model parameters in the afore-mentioned special case to pinpoint some intricacies of joint modeling and its inferential aspects.
-The general joint model contains nonparametric (infinite-dimensional) parameters, so in subsection \ref{subsec: estimation - semiparametric} we will describe a semi-parametric estimation procedure for this general model.
-Section \ref{sec: Properties} will present asymptotic properties of the estimators, though we will not present in this paper the rigorous proofs of these analytical results but defer them to a more theoretically-focused paper.
-Section \ref{sec-Illustration} will then demonstrate the semi-parametric estimation approach through the use of a synthetic or simulated data using an {\tt R} \cite{RCitation} program we developed.
-In Section \ref{sec: simulation}, we perform simulation studies to investigate the finite-sample properties of the estimators arising from semi-parametric estimation procedure and compare these finite-sample results to the theoretical asymptotic results.
-An illustration of the semi-parametric inference procedure using a real medical data set is presented in Section \ref{sec: realdata}.
-Section \ref{sec: conclusion} contains concluding remarks describing some open research problems.
+Section \ref{sec: estimation - parametric} deals with the estimation of the parameters in the afore-mentioned special case to pinpoint some intricacies of joint modeling and its inferential aspects.
+The general joint model contains nonparametric (infinite-dimensional) parameters, so in section \ref{sec: estimation - semiparametric} we will describe a semi-parametric estimation procedure for this general model.
+Section \ref{sec: Properties} will present asymptotic properties of the estimators.
+Section \ref{sec-Illustration} will then demonstrate the semi-parametric estimation approach through the use of a synthetic or simulated data using {\tt R} \cite{RCitation} and {\tt Fortran} programs we developed.
+To make implementation more computationally efficient, the {\tt R} programs call the {\tt Fortran} subroutines in portions requiring intensive calculations.
+In Section \ref{sec: simulation}, we perform simulation studies to investigate the finite-sample properties of the estimators arising from the semi-parametric estimation procedure.
+Section \ref{sec: conclusion} contains concluding remarks and describes some open research problems.